matje/draft-obsolete-dlv/draft-mekking-dnsop-obsolete-dlv.md

 In addition, not every validator actually implements DLV (only BIND 9 and Unbound) so even if an entity can use DLV to set up an alternate path to its trust anchor, its effect is limited.
-Furthermore, there was one wellknown DLV registry (dlv.isc.org) and that has been deprecated (replaced with an empty zone) on September 30, 2017.
-With the absence of a wellknown DLV registry service it is unlikely that there is a real benefit for the protocol on the Internet nowadays.
+Furthermore, there was one well-known DLV registry (dlv.isc.org) and that has been deprecated (replaced with an empty zone) on September 30, 2017.
+With the absence of a well-known DLV registry service it is unlikely that there is a real benefit for the protocol on the Internet nowadays.